 Following many years of relatively minor discoveries counting millions of barrels, the experts were finally able to dust off the oil terminology of the 70s and 80s and celebrate a truly elephantine discovery: Johan Sverdrup numbered barrels by the billion.

-The partners have chosen land-based power supply for the Johan Sverdrup field in the first phase, which will reduce total climate gas emissions by 80% to 90%, when compared with a standard development procedure involving gas turbines on the NCS.
+The partners have chosen land-based power supply for the Johan Sverdrup field, which will reduce total climate gas emissions by 80% to 90%, when compared with a standard development procedure involving gas turbines on the NCS.
 In addition, energy efficient solutions are being given priority in order to reduce total energy consumption.

 Oil for export from Johan Sverdrup will be transported via pipeline to the Mongstad terminal in Hordaland.
 Gas will be transported through a new gas pipeline via Statpipe to Kårstø in Rogaland for processing and onward transport.